Cornemuse du Centre

 The cornemuse du Centre France (or musette du Centre) (bagpipes of Central France) is a type of bagpipes native to Central France.
-They have two drones, one an octave below the tonic of the chanter, and the other two octaves below the tonic of the chanter.
+They have two drones, one an octave, one two octaves, below the tonic of the chanter.
 They can be found in the Bourbonnais, Berry, Nivernais, and Morvan regions of France and in different tonalities.

 Construction

 The drones consist of tubes of wood (two for the small drone, three for the larger) that telescope into one another to tune the instrument.
 The drones have single reeds.
 The chanter is equipped with a double reed of reed or plastic.

 The chanter can be in a wide variety of keys, depending on its length: